-You should then consider pursuing a master’s degree if you want to move into a senior-level leadership position like the CISO.
-Some CISOs have a master’s degree in business administration (MBA) or a master’s degree in cybersecurity.
+You should then consider pursuing a cybersecurity master’s degree if you want to move into a senior-level leadership position like the CISO.
+Some CISOs have a master’s degree in business administration (MBA) or a master’s of cybersecurity.

 2. Gain Relevant Experience

 After completing your education, you’ll need to gain experience in the field of information security.
 You can pursue internships during or after your bachelor’s degree, preferably in a security management role in an IT department.

 Many CISOs start their careers in entry-level positions, such as information security analysts or consultants.
 Some CISOs even have backgrounds in law enforcement or the military and successfully transfer those skills into the CISO role.

 Regardless of which path you choose, job experience goes hand in hand with CISO qualifications.
 Currently, most CISOs have at least ten years of experience in the information security field.